 The history of Korean people in Russia is little known outside the country.
 It was one of those tragic episodes in history when a large population was deported to far and barren regions.
 In this case, they were Korean refugees who fled to Russia from war with Japan, in the early 20th century.
 During the 1930s, Stalin picked them up and dumped them in the most remote parts of the country.
 That’s how my family ended up in Turkmenia.
 You can read more about it in this Wikipedia article.

 I grew up in a small town near the Caspian Sea, where cultures, ethnicities, and lifestyles mingled and fused into a unique blend.
 My taste for colors, oriental vibes, and an eclectic style reflect that atmosphere.
 Like many girls from my generation in the Soviet Union, I learned to knit, crochet, sew clothing and embroidery in my childhood.
 Even after all this time, my hands still remember every stitch and enjoy the feeling of that great sense of the thread moving through fingers.

-Like many other kids in those days and circumstances, I spent a lot of time with my grandma’s, both my Russian and Korean one (while my mother, after her divorce from my father, was making a career in the communist party).
+Like many other kids in those days and circumstances, I spent a lot of time with my grandma’s, both my Russian and Korean one.
 I will always be grateful to these exceptional women for everything they have taught me and for their influence on who I became.